 International students may find an online currency converter helpful to estimate costs.

-McGhee Division Tuition and Fees
+Paul McGhee Division Tuition, Fees, and Expenses

 ||4 Units||6–10 Units||12 Units|